bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Create a serverless backend for your app, hardware or website in minutes without having to learn anything.
+      Create a serverless backend for your app or website in minutes without having to learn anything.
 Take advantage of Above's edge computing features to speed up user interactions, manage massive data sets or comply with privacy laws.
     actions: